 Dec.
 31: New Year’s Eve Celebration

 Bring in the New Year with a boom!
-Watch a spectacular array of fireworks, (launch location TBD).
-You can find best visibility from downtown Main Street.
-Weather permitting, catch the Torch Light Parade flowing down the Breckenridge Ski Resort.
+Watch a spectacular array of fireworks, with the best visibility from downtown.
+Weather permitting, catch the Torch Light Parade down the Breckenridge Ski Resort.
+And of course, ring in the New Year with parties across town.

 Family tip: Plan for the Saturday family party, which offers free skating, sledding, and indoor Ullr activities.